Sinks can make or break the mood and style in your kitchen. There are more varieties in sink materials, shapes, sizes, and function than ever before.

 Today’s Kitchen Sink Trends

 A number of our customers are attracted to farmhouse or apron front sinks.
-Farmhouse sinks typically are deeper than stainless steel under mount or top mounted sinks and they are generally easier to clean.
+Farmhouse sinks typically are deeper than stainless steel under-mount or top-mounted sinks and they are generally easier to clean.
 This is because farmhouse sinks are installed under the countertop, making it easier to wipe excess water or food scraps into the sink.
 Farmhouse sinks also are easier on the back because they bring the sink closer to the user.

 Fireclay is the most common material used to make farmhouse sinks.
 Fireclay sinks are capable of withstanding extremely high temperatures while maintaining their original shape and size.
 This high firing temperature fuses the clay base with glazes to provide an extremely strong finish that is scratch, chip, and stain-resistant.
 Other popular materials used to make farmhouse sinks are stainless steel, natural stone, copper, cast iron, concrete, porcelain and composite materials.

-Other mounting options are drop-in, flush mount or surface mounted.
+Other mounting options are drop-in, flush mount, or surface mounted.
 The choice of countertop material affects the mounting system used.
 Drop-in sinks have a lip that rests on the countertop surface with an integral rim.
-In the past, this was the traditional method of mounting sinks, especially on tile.
+In the past, this was the traditional method of mounting sinks, especially on the tile.
 This sink is literally dropped into a cutout in the countertop.
 Drop-in sinks are often cast iron and ringed by a large, raised lip that rests on the countertop surface.
 Stainless steel drop-in sinks have much flatter lips.
 Typically, the faucet is mounted to the sink.

 Flush mounted sinks are set into the counter and align evenly with the countertop material (generally tile).
 These are referred to as a tile-in-flange.
-Only a few of our customers opt for a flush mounted sink.
+Only a few of our customers opt for a flush-mounted sink.

 Surface mount or hudee rim sinks are installed onto laminate countertops.
 A hudee rim is a metal frame that provides for a flush installation.
 It fits around the sink and is held in place by clips.
 These clips hold both the bowl to the rim and the rim to the counter.
 Although it’s nearly flush with the countertop, a common complaint is that grime and moisture get trapped on both sides of the metal rim.
-That’s why we don’t specify a lot of surface mounted sinks.
+That’s why we don’t specify a lot of surface-mounted sinks.

-We can customize your kitchen from this large selection of kitchen sinks, faucets, and fixtures to create your one of a kind kitchen design.
+We can customize your kitchen from this large selection of kitchen sinks, faucets, and fixtures to create your one-of-a-kind kitchen design.